List of Major League Baseball career assists leaders: Left Fielders

 The list of career leaders is dominated by players from the 1890s through 1920s, including the dead-ball era, due to that period's emphasis on more aggressive baserunning.
 Only four of the top 14 players were active after 1932 and only two of them after 1945.
 Only two of the top 34 single-season totals were recorded after 1924, and only one after 1936; only seven of the top 68 have been recorded since 1944.
 Because game accounts and box scores often did not distinguish between the outfield positions, there has been some difficulty in determining precise defensive statistics prior to 1901; because of this, and because of the similarity in their roles, defensive statistics for the three positions are frequently combined.
 Although efforts to distinguish between the three positions regarding games played during this period and reconstruct the separate totals have been largely successful, separate assist totals are unavailable; players whose totals are missing the figures for pre-1901 games are notated in the table below.
 Jimmy Sheckard is the all-time leader in career assists as a left fielder with 243; this total does not included his assists during the first four years of his career from 1897 through 1900, when he is believed to have played 168 games in left field.
 Zack Wheat (231) and Duffy Lewis (209) are the only other players credited with more than 200 career assists after 1900.
-Eddie Rosario, who had 53 assists through the end of the 2025 season to place him tied for 117th all-time, is the leader among active players.
+Lourdes Gurriel Jr., who had 52 assists as of July 18, 2026 to place him tied for 124th all-time, is the leader among active players.

-Eddie Rosario, the active leader and tied for 117th all-time in assists as a left fielder.
+Lourdes Gurriel Jr., the active leader and tied for 124th all-time in assists as a left fielder.

 Duffy Lewis holds the American League record.

 Carl Yastrzemski led American League left fielders in assists a record eight times.

 Barry Bonds' 158 career assists are the most by a National League left fielder since 1920.

 Alfonso Soriano had 22 assists for the Nationals in 2006, the most by a left fielder since 1983.

 Gary Ward's 24 assists in 1983 are the most by a left fielder since 1936.